 MTL GOAL – 04:25 – Schutt (Hughes, Napier)

 MTL GOAL – 05:33 – Hughes (Napier, Engblom)

 TOR GOAL – 07:21 – Sittler (McDonald, Williams)

 MTL GOAL – 10:50 – Jarvis (Robinson, Savard)

 MTL PP GOAL – 18:10 – Tremblay (Lambert, Lupien)

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Pierre Bouchard, Brian Engblom, Rod Langway, Guy Lapointe, Gilles Lupien, Larry Robinson, Serge Savard.
 Forwards: Yvan Cournoyer, Pat Hughes, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Mark Napier, Doug Risebrough, Rodney Schutt, Pat Shutt, Mario Tremblay, Murray Wilson.

 TOR – Goaltenders: Pierre Hamel, Paul Harrison.
 Defence: Dave Burrows, Greg Hotham, Trevor Johansen, Joel Quenneville, Ian Turnbull.
-Forwards: Don Ashby, Jerry Butler, Ron Ellis, Jimmy Jones, Mark Kirton, Dan Maloney, Lanny McDonald, Garry Monahan, Darryl Sittler, Lorne Stamler, Tiger Williams, Ron Wilson.
+Forwards: Don Ashby, Jerry Butler, Ron Ellis, Jimmy Jones, Mark Kirton, Dan Maloney, Lanny McDonald, Garry Monahan, Darryl Sittler, Lorne Stamler, Dave Williams, Ron Wilson.